verdict-project/verdict/docs/docs/getting_started/install.md

 3. **Build** the jar file by maven.
 Use command
     ```
-    mvn package -Dmaven.test.skip=true
+    mvn -DskipTests -DtestPhase=false -DpackagePhase=true clean package
     ```
-    It will download the dependencies for VerdictDB and skip the tests.
-It will generate the jar file `verdictdb-core-0.5.0-alpha.jar` under `target` directory.
+    Check the `target` directory for the created jar files.

+## Python

+This is in preparation.